 Human immunodeficiency virus (HIV) is a lentivirus (a member of the retrovirus family) that causes acquired immunodeficiency syndrome (aids), a condition in humans in which progressive failure of the immune system allows life-threatening opportunistic infections ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Are canker sores a sign of hiv?

-- What causes canker sores?
+- What are the causes of canker sores?